-For more background information on the case, please see the OUCC's fact sheet, distributed at the IURC's May 2, 2017 public field hearing in Evansville.
+The OUCC's fact sheet, distributed at the IURC's May 2, 2017 public field hearing in Evansville, offers additional information.

-The pending proposal would only affect Vectren's electric utility in southwestern Indiana.
-Infrastructure plans for Vectren's Indiana natural gas utilities were approved in 2014.
+The plan only affects Vectren's electric utility in southwestern Indiana.
+Separate infrastructure plans for Vectren's Indiana natural gas utilities were approved in 2014.

-Indiana Code 8-1-39 allows electric and natural gas utilities to submit 7-year infrastructure improvement plans for IURC approval.
-It requires the IURC to rule within 210 days once such a request is filed.
+Indiana Code 8-1-39 allows electric and natural gas utilities to submit infrastructure improvement plans for IURC approval.
+A plan may cover a 5- to 7-year range.
+The IURC must rule within 210 days once such a request is filed.

-- Once a 7-year plan receives IURC approval, the utility may request incremental rate increases every 6 months to pay for the projects.
+- Once a plan receives IURC approval, the utility may request incremental rate increases every 6 months to pay for the projects.
 The rate adjustment is referred to as the Transmission, Distribution and Storage System Improvement Charge (TDSIC).
-The IURC has 90 days to rule on such a request.
+The IURC has 120 days to rule on such a request.